 What Were We Talking About Again?

-With NFL owner and General Manager Jerry Jones recent declaration that if any of “his” Dallas Cowboys kneels during the National Anthem they will be benched, everyone is wondering what players will do now.
+With NFL owner and General Manager Jerry Jones declared during the hight of the National Anthem protests that if any of “his” Dallas Cowboys kneels during the National Anthem they will be benched, everyone is wondering what players will do now.
 Other hot-button topics like Nationalism, freedom of speech, social justice, rich vs. poor, celebrity socialism, Black Lives Matter, Trump’s cyber bullying and more have muddied the waters.
 As people kneel, don’t kneel, exercise, walk out, take a knee, take both knees, boo, rise before the anthem and other nonsense actions the real message has been diluted, misplaced and all but erased.

 The Kaepernick Controversy

 But let’s forget all of that for a moment and just talk sports!
 NBA, NFL, MLB, even NHL while we’re at it.
 Owners?
 Owners.
 Hmm, where have we heard that before?
 Ask any knowledgable and honest historian to identify the point in time where the largest amount of Black-owned businesses existed and you might think it would be modern times, at least beyond the year 2000, but you’d be wrong.
 Jim Crow segregation created a need for the development of establishments that catered to us when no one else would.
 By the 1920s there were tens of thousands of black-owned businesses.
 Insurance companies, banks, record labels, restaurants, book stores, and of course funeral parlors, barbershops, and beauty salons, with those last three being the few stalwarts that still remain owned and operated in our community today.
 While World War II and The Great Depression contributed to the shuttering of many of our businesses, nothing hit harder than desegregation.